ysdn2019/Graduates-List/graduates/mikee-laylo.md

 ---
 path: /work/wanderland-magic
 graduate: Mikee Laylo
-mainimg: /assets/work/Laylo_Mikee_Project2_web-MAIN.png
+cover: /assets/work/Laylo_Mikee_Project2_web-MAIN.png
-thumbnailimg: /assets/work/Laylo_Mikee_secondary_web-THUMBNAIL.png
+thumbnail: /assets/work/Laylo_Mikee_secondary_web-THUMBNAIL.png
 title: Wanderland Magic
 groupmembers:
-fields: Communication, Digital, Motion
+category: Communication, Digital, Motion
 mediumdimensions:
 description: Wanderland Magic is a celebration of music and arts and finding the mystery between creators and their craft.
 Through featuring local and international artists, Wanderland Magic aims to entertain and cater to an audience with a diaspora of music tastes.
 This project entails a recreation of an existing festival and representing it in a motion piece.
 digitallink: https://youtu.be/XXsif9KaoiM